1HashCode/Employee-Management-Microservices/README.md

 - Kafka Broker with employee-topic

 ▶️ Running the Entire Project:
-To build and start all services, simply run:
+To build and start all services, run:
 <pre>docker-compose up --build</pre>
 This command:
 - Builds all the images defined in the docker-compose.yml